 Read the full review here.

 In 2014, I was invited to join Yahoo's Search team.
-The particulars varied from day to day and week to week, but core tasks included classifying online content of literally all manner (ask me about the time I had to grade "Bengal kitten" and "blow job" videos on the same day ... no, seriously), building and editing taxonomies, and analyzing user behavior.
+Core tasks included analyzing user behavior, building and editing product taxonomies, and classifying online content of literally all manner (ask me about the time I had to grade "Bengal kitten" and pornographic videos on the same day ... no, seriously).

 Keen editorial skills were required and responsibilities grew progressively throughout the duration of my one-year contract: